Search

 • Introduction to Computer Science with C++.
 Kenneth A. Lambert, Douglas W. Nance, and Thomas C. Naps.
 West Publishing Company (1992).
 Templates are used in the later chapters to present data structures.

 • An Introduction to Computing, 3rd ed.
 Joel Adams and Larry Nyhoff.
-Prentice-Hall (2003).
+Prentice Hall (2003).

 • MFC Programming in C++ with the Standard Template Libraries.
 William H. Murray and Chris H. Pappas.
-Prentice-Hall PTR (2000).
+Prentice Hall PTR (2000).
 This book discusses templates, the standard template library, Microsoft Foundation Class programming, and graphics programming.

 • A Practical Introduction to Data Structures and Algorithm Analysis.
 Clifford A. Shaffer.
-Prentice-Hall (1997).
+Prentice Hall (1997).

 • Problem Solving, Abstraction, & Design Using C++, 3rd ed.
 Frank L. Friedman and Elliot B. Koffman.
 Addison-Wesley (2000).

-• Problem Solving with C++: The Object of Programming, 6th ed.
+• Problem Solving with C++, 7th ed.
 Walter Savitch.
-Addison Wesley (2007).
+Addison-Wesley/Pearson Education (2009).

 • STL Programming from the Ground Up.
 Herbert Schildt.
 Osborne/McGraw-Hill (1999).